beyzabasarir/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/README.md

 ![alt text](https://github.com/beyzabasarir/8-Week-SQL-Challenge/blob/main/Case%20Study%20%231-%20Danny's%20Diner/ERD.png)

 ---
-## Case Study Questions & Solutions
+## Case Study Questions and Solutions

 ### 1. What is the total amount each customer spent at the restaurant?